 Lie #1 - You need market data

-Candidates tend to overstate the importance of data in negotiating.
+Candidates tend to overstate the importance of data in negotiating a job offer.
 This is especially true among technical candidates, whose professions often require them to mine for data.

 Data can certainly help you understand how your offer compares to the rest of the hiring market, but there’s a more important variable in your control: your emotional attachment to the offer.